How to help, donate after the deadly earthquake in Turkey and Syria

 - Basic first aid kits

-For information on how to donate, visit ibc.org.tr/EN/main
+For information on how to donate, visit ibc.org.tr/EN/main.

-Union of Medical Care and Relief Organisations
+Union of Medical Care and Relief Organizations

-The Union of Medical Care and Relief Organisations, which has provided independent and impartial relief and medical care to victims of war in Syria since 2012, has put out an urgent call to the international community to release emergency funds to provide aid and rescue resources.
+The Union of Medical Care and Relief Organizations, which has provided independent and impartial relief and medical care to victims of war in Syria since 2012, has put out an urgent call to the international community to release emergency funds to provide aid and rescue resources.

 In an online statement, the UOSSM said its hospitals and medical facilities are overwhelmed and will need support to ensure lives are saved in the quake aftermath.